csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 \[_B,Clean_\]

-**Figure 4.15** Two example of transitions in local-sensing vacuum worlds. (a) In the de- terministic world, _Right_ is applied in the initial belief state, resulting in a new belief state with two possible physical states; for those states, the possible percepts are \[B,Dirty \] and \[B,Clean \], leading to two belief states, each of which is a singleton. (b) In the slippery world, _Right_ is applied in the initial belief state, giving a new belief state with four physi- cal states; for those states, the possible percepts are \[A,Dirty\], \[B,Dirty\], and \[B,Clean \], leading to three belief states as shown.
+**Figure 4.15** Two example of transitions in local-sensing vacuum worlds. (a) In the deterministic world, _Right_ is applied in the initial belief state, resulting in a new belief state with two possible physical states; for those states, the possible percepts are \[B,Dirty \] and \[B,Clean \], leading to two belief states, each of which is a singleton. (b) In the slippery world, _Right_ is applied in the initial belief state, giving a new belief state with four physical states; for those states, the possible percepts are \[A,Dirty\], \[B,Dirty\], and \[B,Clean \], leading to three belief states as shown.

 Putting these three stages together, we obtain the possible belief states resulting from a given action and the subsequent possible percepts: